dolphindb/Tutorials_EN/streaming_tutorial.md

 Streaming table is a type of in-memory table that stores streaming data and supports concurrent reading and writing.
 Publishing a message is equivalent to inserting a record into a streaming table.
 SQL statements can be used on streaming tables.

 #### 1.2 Publish-subscribe

 Streaming in DolphinDB uses the classic publish-subscribe model.
 When new data is written to a streaming table, the publisher notifies all subscribers to process the new streaming data.
 A data node uses function `subscribeTable` to subscribe to the streaming data.

 #### 1.3 Real-time aggregation engine

 The real-time aggregation engine refers to a module dedicated to real-time calculation and analysis of streaming data.
-DolphinDB provides function `createStreamAggregator` for continuous real-time calculation with streaming data.
-It continuously outputs the results to the specified table.
+DolphinDB provides functions `createTimeSeriesAggregator` and `createCrossSectionalAggregator` for continuous real-time calculation with streaming data.
+They continuously output the results to the specified table.

 ### 2. Core functionalities

-To enable the streaming module, the following configurations parameters need to be specified.
+To enable the streaming module, the following configuration parameters need to be specified.

-Configuration parameters required for the publishing node:
+Configuration parameters required for the publisher node:
 ```
-maxPubConnections: the maximum number of connections of a publishing node.
-If maxPubConnections>0，the node is a publishing node.
+maxPubConnections: the maximum number of connections of a publisher node.
+If maxPubConnections>0，the node is a publisher node.
 The default value is 0.
 persisitenceDir: the folder path where the shared streaming table is saved.
 This parameter must be specified to save the streaming table.
 persistenceWorkerNum: the number of worker threads responsible for saving the streaming table in asynchronous mode.
 The default value is 0.
 maxPersistenceQueueDepth: the maximum depth (number of records) of the message queue when the streaming table is saved in asynchronous mode.
 The default value is 10,000,000.
 maxMsgNumPerBlock: the maximum number of records in a message block.
 The default value is 1024.
-maxPubQueueDepthPerSite: the maximum depth (number of records) of the message queue at a publishing node.
+maxPubQueueDepthPerSite: the maximum depth (number of records) of the message queue at a publisher node.
 The default value is 10,000,000.
 ```

-Configuration parameters required for the subscribing nodes:
+Configuration parameters required for the subscriber nodes:
 ```
 subPort: subcription port number.
-It is required for a subscribing node.
+It is required for a subscriber node.
 The default value is 0.
-subExecutors: the number of message processing threads in a subscribing node.
+subExecutors: the number of message processing threads in a subscriber node.
 The default value is 0, which indicates that the parsing message thread also processes the message.
 maxSubConnections: the maximum number of subscription connections a data node can have.
 The default value is 64.
 subExecutorPooling: a Boolean value indicating whether the streaming threads are in pooling mode.
 The default value is false.
-maxSubQueueDepth: the maximum depth (number of records) of the message queue at a subscribing node.
+maxSubQueueDepth: the maximum depth (number of records) of the message queue at a subscriber node.
 The default value is 10,000,000.
 ```
 #### 2.1 Publish streaming data

 Use function `streamTable` to define a streaming table.
 Writing data to it means publishing data.
-Since a streaming table needs to be accessed by multiple sessions, the streaming table must be shared with command `share`.
+Since a streaming table is probably accessed by multiple sessions, the streaming table must be shared with command `share`.
 Streaming tables that are not shared cannot publish data.

 Define and share the streaming table "pubTable":
 ```